Lusion2/Indie-Game/README.md

 # Additional Info
 This project is in its extremely early stages, development will likely be slow and I'll probably soon add a development roadmap to the repository... maybe.

+P.S.
+I know the code is probably not super well written but this is one of my first large projects so I'm still learning.